SwiftedMind/Puddles/README.md

 # The Puddles Architecture

-SwiftUI encourages building views from the ground up, layering functionality on top of each other, by wrapping views in other views.
-At its core, Puddles does the exact same thing.
-You start with a view and then wrap new stuff around it.
+SwiftUI encourages building views from the ground up, constructing increasingly complex UI by wrapping views in other views.
+With Puddles, you do the exact same thing, but also include dependencies in the layering.

+Starting from the base view that describes the UI of a screen or component, you add a wrapper view that provides the view state and performs any needed logic.
+Around that state provider, you would then add dependency wrappers like a type that fetches items from an API and hands it down the view hierarchy.
+Finally, in the outermost layer, a `Navigator` handles the navigation logic between the screens in your app.

 ![Architecture Overview](https://user-images.githubusercontent.com/7083109/224485578-9f8ee043-a56d-4221-8183-b6ca60cd0135.png)

-The idea behind Puddles is to use special-purposed SwiftUI views and layer them on top of each other.

-The architecture can be summarized as wrapping special kinds of SwiftUI around each other.
-Each wrapper adds state, a dependency, or some other form of  context.
+Instead of putting logic in a view model, you put it in a special wrapper view and layer it on top.
+This makes it easy to reuse the underlying view..

 ## The View

 ![View Explanation](https://user-images.githubusercontent.com/7083109/224484750-8aae5d3d-9c4b-4e26-955d-b95c0ccd2ea1.png)